Rushikeshlawand/My_Notes/Intetview Prep/JavaScript.md

 - **Modularity:** Helps in separating logic into smaller, reusable functions.

 ## Limitations of Callbacks
 - **Callback Hell:** Nesting multiple callbacks can lead to messy, hard-to-read code.

----

-A callback is a function passed into another function to be executed later.
+- Summary: A callback is a function passed into another function to be executed later.
 It's vital for handling asynchronous operations and making JavaScript non-blocking.
 While powerful, it’s important to manage them properly to avoid callback hell.
+---
 ## What is Function Currying in JavaScript?
 Function currying is a technique in JavaScript where a function, instead of taking all its arguments at once, takes them one at a time.
 It transforms a function with multiple arguments into a sequence of nested functions, each taking a single argument.

----

 ### Why Use Currying?